VICE PRESIDENT AND CREATIVE DIRECTOR

 Kim Bergeron is an innovative storyteller who utilizes the power of persuasion to turn challenges into triumphs.
 She has more than 30 years of advertising, marketing and public relations experience, with ten of those years leading a department in a municipal government setting.
 Kim lives by the mantra, “There Is No Box,” and has utilized that philosophy toward unconventional approaches to marketing projects and her clients.
 It’s a strategy has led to numerous successful efforts.

 A fierce arts advocate, Kim created a “Shop Local Artists Weekend” event in 2016 to generate awareness as to the importance of communities supporting local creatives.
-In 2017, she successfully lobbied to grow the effort to a statewide “Shop Local Artists Week,” via Senate Concurrent Resolution 20.
-She worked with Americans for the Arts to broaden the initiative to a national level in 2018.
-In its inaugural year, artists and arts organizations in more than 20 states participated in the event.
-National Shop Local Artists Week is now celebrated annually during the first week of December.
+In 2017, she successfully lobbied to grow the effort to a statewide “Shop Local Artists Week” and in 2018, Kim worked with Americans for the Arts to broaden the initiative to a national level.
+The event is now celebrated annually during the first full week of December.

 Many of Kim’s community service and fundraising efforts have been profiled on her blog, RightBrainDiaries.com.